-Rental Income Tax (Effective) - Egypt Compared to Middle East
+Rental Income Tax (Effective) in Egypt compared to Middle East

 Egypt: Rental income taxes (%).

 The tax levied on the average annual income on a rental apartment/property in the country.